 Laura Lauth (Founding Director, 2002-2005) teaches creative writing at the University of Maryland’s Jiménez-Porter Writers’ House, where she served as founding director from 2002-2005.
 She was recipient of the Orlando Prize in Poetry and The Tupelo Broadside Prize, and her poems have recently appeared in Bellevue Literary Review, The Los Angeles Review, Tikkun, and Painted Bride Quarterly, among others.
 She lives outside Washington, DC with her husband and two sons.

 Johnna Schmidt (Director) has been at the Writers’ House since its inception in 2002, and has been Director since 2005.
-She has over fifteen years experience teaching creative writing.
 Johnna got her start in writing through an interest in theater, and has performed original work across the U.S., mostly in San Francisco and New York City.
 She later pursued and received an MFA in Creative Writing: Fiction, at UMD.
-Her work has been published in Beltway Journal for the Arts, Little Patuxent Review, On the Issues Magazine, and Like Water Burning.
+Her work has been published in Beltway Journal for the Arts, Little Patuxent Review, On the Issues Magazine, The Rush, and Like Water Burning.
 Awards include the American Writer’s Program Intro to Journals Nomination in Fiction.
 Johnna teaches incoming fiction students, as well as the culminating publication course for all Writers’ House students.

 Heidi Scott has taught college literature and screenwriting for more than 10 years.
 She has a Ph.D in literature focused on Ecocriticism, and has published two books: Chaos and Cosmos (2014) and Fuel: An Ecocritical History (2018).
 She wrote and directed the short film Landfill (2019), and continues to work with local producers and playwrights on film and theater scripts.
 Her essays have appeared in Interdisciplinary Studies of Literature and the Environment (ISLE) and Victorian Studies.